 It’s been 32 years since the Wayne Gretzky trade to the Los Angeles Kings that sent shock waves throughout Edmonton, all of Canada, and the entire hockey world.

 This was a major event for the NHL, sparking hockey interest in the south and west and ultimately leading to a demand for more franchises.
-The Ducks, Sharks, Coyotes, Stars, Panthers, and Lightning fan bases can all thank Peter Pocklington’s stretched budget and preemptive planning for NHL teams in their cities.
+The Anaheim Ducks, San Jose Sharks, Arizona Coyotes, Dallas Stars, Florida Panthers, and Tapa Bay Lightning fanbases can all thank Peter Pocklington’s stretched budget and preemptive planning for NHL teams in their cities.

 But what would have happened if Gretzky had chosen the Red Wings to continue his illustrious career?